 '''

 UPDATE Organization_ObjTab org

 SET org.has_hq_in.Name = 'UNO City' -- NOT ALLOWED

 WHERE org.Abbrev = 'UN';

+Object Orientation in ORACLE 8 216

 '''

 ORDER- and MAP Methods

 - in contrast to most data types, object types do not have an inherent order. - an order on objects of some type can be defined via functional methods. - ORACLE 8: for each object type, a MAP FUNCTION or an ORDER FUNCTION can be specified.